 Lenovo ThinkPad E555

 The Lenovo ThinkPad E555 promises business-class build quality and Lenovo's high-quality keyboard for less than $500.
 Though we haven't tested the E555, we have reviewed several other ThinkPads and similarly priced small business laptops, which gave us a lot of context.
 Below, we share our thoughts on this laptop, along with a summary of opinions from ThinkPad E555 owners and other professional reviewers.
+Be sure to check out our lists of the best sub-$500 laptops and top Lenovo laptops, all of which we have tested thoroughly.

 Who is it for?